How to Be a Dom: Complete Guide for Beginners

 Learn from the experts: Read classic guides like SM 101 by Jay Wiseman, The New Topping Book by Dossie Easton & Janet Hardy, or BDSM 101 resources by Midori.
 Many BDSM educators, like Tristan Taormino, emphasize core principles of play such as consent, negotiation, safety, communication, and aftercare -- these fundamentals should become second nature to you.
 Don't shy away from learning -- knowledge boosts confidence and prevents mistakes.

 Practice skills safely: A huge part of Dom training is practicing the physical techniques.
 Even learning how to coil your ropes quickly or how to open a pair of handcuffs smoothly can make a scene flow much better.
+If bondage interests you, tie knots on a pillow or your own arm before trying them on a partner.

 Get feedback: Treat each scene or interaction as a learning experience.
 After playing, ask your partner for feedback: What did you enjoy most?
 Was there anything you didn't like or that could be better?
 Maybe they loved how you pulled their hair but felt the spanking was too light/hard; maybe they suggest you speak up more because they couldn't hear the command clearly.
 Don't take it as an insult -- take it as guidance to improve.
 A good Dominant is always learning.